-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 6. Let Customers Message You

-It can be somewhat inconvenient at times but messages to and from customers are solely enabled through the Google My Business app.
+It can be somewhat inconvenient at times, but messages to and from customers are only available through the Google Business Profile app.

 To do so, tap Customers, then Messages, then Turn on through the app.